dewinterjack/journey/toolbox/javascript/node/project-1-~-scriptool.md

 Really simple idea, but I know how I can get it more interesting.
 Not sure exactly how useful it will be but who cares right now!

 I want to build this small idea into a package, and once a feature is implemented, I will move on to the next.
 I'm not going to do everything at once.
 The app will simple act as a storage container for one piece of data.
+It will accept a value and will produce the value.